otoolep/questdb.io/docs/guideDocker.md

 ```

 ## Importing data and sending queries
 Congratulations, you have a running QuestDB server.
 You can now start to interact with it.
-- If you opened port 9000, you can follow our [HTTP API and web console guide](guidePSQL.md)
+- If you opened port 9000, you can follow our [HTTP REST API](guidePSQL.md)
 - If you mapped port `8812`, follow our [psql Guide](guidePSQL.md)